rodydavis/image_resizer/README.md

 - MacOSIconsFolder
 - AndroidIconsFolder

-This package is also mean to resize images at runtime too, or used for CLI purposes.
+This package is also meant to resize images at runtime too, or used for CLI purposes.

 ## Getting Started